About the show

 For advertising enquiries, email sales@auddy.co

-* You can buy all the books mentioned in this podcast at The Shift bookshop on Bookshop.org, including I’m Mostly Here To Enjoy Myself as well as the book that inspired this podcast, The Shift: how I lost and found myself after 40 – and you can too, by me.
+* You can buy all the books mentioned in this podcast at The Shift bookshop on Bookshop.org, including Being Old and Learning to Love it by Prue Leith as well as the book that inspired this podcast, The Shift: how I lost and found myself after 40 – and you can too, by me.

 * If you enjoyed this episode and you fancy buying me a coffee, pop over to my page on buymeacoffee.com.